iFO291/A-Star-4-Cast/README.md

 Created by Felicia Olsson
 v.1.3.0 © 2021

-Feel free to use the code and layout for whatever purposes, if you do a full copy paste of my projects source code id appreciate if you refered back to this repo.
+## Feel free to use the code and layout for whatever purposes,
+## if you do a full copy paste of my projects source code id appreciate if you referred back to this repo.